SaintSteven/minesweeper-ey/README.md

 ## About

 This is a project created with [Vite](https://vitejs.dev/).
-I tried it for the first time and it is insanely faster than ``create-react-app``.
+I tried it for the first time and is insanely faster than ``create-react-app``.
 On the other hand, it is not that robust when the compilation fail and we need the error log.

 This game was developed using [React](https://reactjs.org/) and [Tailwind](https://tailwindcss.com/) to code fast.